compops/eqm-ar/README.md

 Equalisation Maximisation (EqM) and Expectation Maximisation (EM) for AR(p) processes

-This code was downloaded from < https://github.com/compops/eqm-ar/ > or from < http://liu.johandahlin.com/ > and contains the code used to produce the results in the poster presentation
+This code was downloaded from < https://github.com/compops/eqm-ar/ > and contains the code used to produce the results in the poster presentation

-*J. Dahlin, F. Lindsten and T. B. Schön, Parameter inference in AR processes with missing data ERNSI Workshop, Maastricht, NL, 2012.*
+J. Dahlin, F. Lindsten and T. B. Schön, **Parameter inference in AR processes with missing data**.
+ERNSI Workshop, Maastricht, NL, 2012.

-which is available as from < http://liu.johandahlin.com/ >.
+which is available as from < http://arxiv.org/pdf/1308.4601 >.

 Included files
 --------------